 - 3.8 Save when it conducts an audit, Post Office does not have any direct knowledge of what physical cash is actually in a branch - only Subpostmasters have this information.
-For this reason, branches are required to: - Count the amount of cash in the branch daily and record this figure on Horizon as a cash declaration. - Count all cash and stock at the end of each trading period and record these figures on Horizon before making good any discrepancies1. - 3.9 If daily cash declarations are not made by a branch or declarations are made falsely (by declaring that there is more cash in the branch than there actually is) then it is impossible for Post Office, and will be very difficult if not impossible for a Subpostmaster, to: - Know if cash is missing;
+For this reason, branches are required to: - Count the amount of cash in the branch daily and record this figure on Horizon as a cash declaration. - Count all cash and stock at the end of each trading period and record these figures on Horizon before making good any discrepancies. - 3.9 If daily cash declarations are not made by a branch or declarations are made falsely (by declaring that there is more cash in the branch than there actually is) then it is impossible for Post Office, and will be very difficult if not impossible for a Subpostmaster to: - Know if cash is missing; - Identify the days on which cash has gone missing; - Identify which member of staff may be the source of errors; or - Locate the erroneous transactions that were the cause of a loss. - 3.10 Daily accurate cash declarations are the most critical aspect of branch accounting, without which losses of cash, go unchecked. - 3.11 For this reason, it is critical that Subpostmasters make accurate daily cash declarations as a fundamental requirement of their contract with Post Office.
+Subpostmasters habitually failing to make cash declarations may find their contracts terminated.
+Post Office also prosecutes those Subpostmasters who dishonestly make false cash declarations.
+It is not an excuse to say that a Subpostmaster was poorly trained or received inadequate support in this regard.
+The need for daily cash declarations is known by all Subpostmasters and is easily done - there is no specialist training or support required (albeit that both are provided or available).
+Post Office does not accept that there are any circumstances capable of justifying committing the criminal offence of rendering a false account.

-1 See paragraph 8.8 of the Part One Briefing regarding "making good" errors.
+See paragraph 8.8 of the Part One Briefing regarding "making good" errors.